jojocuaa/Convolutional-Neural-Network/README.md

 # Convolutional-Neural-Network
-use grayscale, blurring, sharpening, canny
+use grayscale, blurring, sharpening, canny and using LBP(Linear Binary Pattern) VAR or ROR